Tuesday, 10 February 2026

 Oily , sour and sweet, fermented liquid prepared with ripened fruit can be consumed with honey.
 Desi cow milk and its milk products like ghee, paneer, curd, buttermilk .

-Sugarcane and its juice products like Jaggery, jaggery powder and sesame oil, fresh rice and grains hot water.
+Sugarcane and its juice products like Jaggery, jaggery powder and

 Eating less or skipping meals are not recommended.